Europeans in Medieval China: Missionaries and diplomats

-On 15 March 1314 the killings of Francis de Petriolo, Monaldo of Ancona and Anthony of Milan occurred in China.
+On 15 March 1314 the killings of Francis de Petriolo, Monaldo of Ancona, and Anthony of Milan occurred in China.
 This was followed by the Killing of James, Quanzhou's bishop, in 1362.
 His predecessors were Andrew, Peregrinus, and Gerard.

-The Franciscan Friar Odoric of Pordenone visited China.
+The Franciscan friar Odoric of Pordenone visited China.
 Friars in Hangzhou and Zhangzhou were visited by Odorico.
 His total travels took place from 1304 to 1330, although he first returned to Europe in 1330.
 China's Franciscans were mentioned in his writings, the Itinerarium.

 In 1333, John de Montecorvino was officially replaced by Nicolaus de Bentra, who was chosen by Pope John XXII.
 There were complaints of the absence of the archbishop in 1338.
 Toghon Temür (the last Mongol ruler of the Yuan dynasty in China before their retreat to Mongolia to form the Northern Yuan dynasty) sent an embassy including Genoese Italians to Pope Benedict XII in 1336, requesting a new archbishop.
 The pope answered by sending legates and ecclesiastical leaders to Khanbaliq in 1342, which included Giovanni de Marignolli.

 In 1370, following the ousting of the Mongols from China and the establishment of the Chinese Ming dynasty, the Pope sent a new mission to China, comprising the Parisian theologian Guillaume du Pré as the new archbishop and 50 Franciscans.
-However, this mission disappeared, apparently eliminated by Emperor Zhu Yuanzhang of Ming.
+However, this mission disappeared, apparently eliminated.
 The Ming Hongwu Emperor sent a diplomatic letter to the Byzantine Empire, through a European in China named Nieh-ku-lun.
 John V Palaiologos was the Byzantine Emperor at the time the message was sent by Hongwu, with the proclamatory letter informing him about the establishment of the new Ming dynasty.
 The message was sent to the Byzantine ruler in September 1371 when Hongwu met with the merchant Nieh-ku-lun (捏古倫) from Fu lin (Byzantium).
 The Khanbaliq bishop Nicolaus de Bentra is speculated to be the same person as Nieh-ku-lun, for instance, by Emil Bretschneider in 1888.
-More recently, Edward N. Luttwak (2009) also mused that Nicolaus de Bentra and this alleged Byzantine merchant Nieh-ku-lin were one and the same.
+More recently, Edward Luttwak (2009) also mused that Nicolaus de Bentra and this alleged Byzantine merchant Nieh-ku-lin were one and the same.

 Friar William of Parto, Cosmas, and John de' Marignolli were among the Catholic clerics in China.
 The Oriens Christianus by Michel Le Quien (1661–1733) recorded the names of Khanbaliq's previous bishops and archbishops.

 Captives

 For his travels from 1253 to 1255, the Franciscan friar William of Rubruck reported numerous Europeans in Central Asia.
 He described German prisoners who had been enslaved and forced to mine gold and manufacture iron weapons in the Mongol town of Bolat, near Talas, Kyrgyzstan.
-In Karakorum, the Mongol capital, he met a Parisian named Guillaume de Buchier, and Pâquette, a woman from the French city of Metz, who had both been captured in Hungary during the Mongol invasions of Europe.
+In Karakorum, the Mongol capital, he met a Parisian named Guillaume Boucher, and Pâquette, a woman from the French city of Metz, who had both been captured in Hungary during the Mongol invasions of Europe.
 He also mentions Hungarians and Russians.